 When using photographs and videos in this way we will not accompany them with any other personal information about the child, to ensure they cannot be identified.

-See our safeguarding policy and Use of Photographic Images Policy for more information on our use of photographs and videos.
+See our child protection and safeguarding policy, and use of photographic images policy for more information on our use of photographs and videos.